 Furthermore, I strongly encourage you to take a close look at what is currently posted on the social media that you do use.
 A lot of us have had our Instagram accounts for close to 10 years and Facebook accounts even longer.
 A lot can change in a decade, particularly our lifestyles and relationships.
 Do yourself a favour and untag yourself and/or delete those photos with your ex and maybe double-check there aren’t any embarrassing party snaps you don’t want a potential employer or cool new friends to see.
 For privacy reasons I personally prefer that my whole life isn’t documented on my social media.
 That’s why I have a public blog, it’s way more private…

 Go through your friends list on Facebook and unfriend that mutual friend of a friend you met once at a party 5 years ago.
-Or that guy that keeps posting his uninformed political opinions.
+Or that guy that keeps posting his misinformed political views.
 Or that girl who incessantly promotes her extremely niche small business.
 Same goes for Instagram.
 I just recently went through my following list and there were so many inactive accounts that I hadn’t even noticed had stopped posting.

 In addition to this, the Instagram algorithm can make it really difficult for you to actually see the updates you want to.
 A good idea is to unfollow brand accounts, they often post multiple times a day and most of the time it’s just advertising.
 That and I strongly recommend actually going through your following list and looking at each account.
 If the content isn’t inspiring to you, unfollow.
 I was following a lot of influencers that just weren’t producing content I deemed worth my time who were clogging up my feed.
 We are bombarded with too much useless information as it is, so if you can reduce any of it, do it.
 Make space for the important stuff.